Steps For Seeking Internships

 Finding a Credit-Bearing Internship

 Using targeted search tools, select about 10 possible jobs from the Career Connection database.
 Other resources you may use are going directly to the employer web sites to earch for internships, too.
 Or use employment search tools such as Indeed.com or GlassDoor.com Then schedule an appointment with an internship counselor in ELCM to review the positions.
-Once your résumé is uploaded and we have determined which internships are a good fit for you, we will send your résumé to the employers.
+Once your résumé is uploaded and we have determined which internships are a good fit for you, we will send your résumé to the employers in Career Connection.
 Our employers rate very highly with our students: 93% of our student interns from this past semester would recommend their employer to other students.

 Employers contact YOU directly to schedule an interview.
 They may do a phone and/or face-to-face interview.